While GAs are Currently Here

 Stipend Level Increases

-- If the department typically processes mid-appointment increases, the Graduate Assistants Pay/Level Change template (UC_TBH_DC_GA_PAY) can be used.
+If the department typically processes mid-appointment increases, the GA Mid-Appointment FTE or Stipend Level Change Template can be used to notify the GA of the increase, and a Graduate Assistants Pay/Level Change template (UC_TBH_DC_GA_PAY) can be submitted in SmartHR.
 (This template should not be used during the hiring or renewal process for GAs.)

-- The Graduate School sends out monthly notifications to the academic home departments of GAs who recently submitted a passing Report on the General Examination for the Doctoral Degree so the department payroll processor may take action if needed.
+- Monthly notifications to the academic home departments of GAs who recently submitted a passing Report on the General Examination for the Doctoral Degree so the department payroll processor may take action if needed.

-- The Graduate School sends out a list during the fall semester of GAs in doctoral programs currently being paid at Level 1 who are anticipated to be eligible for an increase to Level 2 for the spring semester.
+- During the fall semester, a list of GAs in doctoral programs currently being paid at Level 1 who are anticipated to be eligible for an increase to Level 2 for the spring semester.
 To achieve Level 2 as anticipated, the GA must have passing grades submitted for all enrolled courses.
 The GA's actual eligibility will feed over to Core-CT after the fall semester's grades have been submitted and a pay level increase transaction can be submitted in Core-CT after that happens (estimated around late December).

 GA Leave, Academic Leave, and Other Resources